2011 New York Mets season

 The 2011 New York Mets season was the franchise's 50th season and its third at Citi Field.
 Following a poor 2010 season, the Mets sought their first postseason appearance since 2006.
-However, they failed to make the playoffs for the 5th straight season.
+However, they failed to make the playoffs for the fifth straight season.
+The Mets finished with a record of 77–85 and fourth place in the National League East.

 Offseason

 On October 4, 2010, one day after the conclusion of the 2010 season, the Mets fired Manager Jerry Manuel, along with general manager Omar Minaya.
 On October 29, the team hired former Oakland Athletics, San Diego Padres and MLB executive Sandy Alderson to replace Minaya as general manager.
 On November 23, Terry Collins was hired as manager.

-As of December 3, 2010, the Mets non-tendered contracts to John Maine, Sean Green, Chris Carter which made them free-agents.

-In December 2010, Mets owner Fred Wilpon was named in a lawsuit filed on behalf of the victims of Bernie Madoff's Ponzi scheme and on January 28, 2011 Wilpon issued a statement in which he intends to seek "one or more strategic partners" to buy a 20 to 25% interest in the Mets to offset pending losses due to litigation.
-As a result, the Mets were unable to sign any high priced free agents as they did during the Omar Minaya era.
+In December 2010, Mets owner Fred Wilpon was named in a lawsuit filed on behalf of the victims of Bernie Madoff's Ponzi scheme, and on January 28, 2011, Wilpon issued a statement in which he intends to seek "one or more strategic partners" to buy a 20 to 25% interest in the Mets to offset pending losses due to litigation.
+As a result, the Mets were unable to sign any high priced free agents as they did during the Minaya era.

 In March 2011, the Mets released Luis Castillo and Óliver Pérez from the team.
 The two players became the target of the fans' wrath in the previous two seasons due to their poor performance on the field.